AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md

 role: Admin
 exl-id: 7f30e2d8-f5c3-4811-b780-49a2b0d058e7
 ---
-# Adobe Workfront legacy licenses overview
+# Legacy licenses overview

 Your organization purchased a certain number of legacy licenses when it acquired Adobe Workfront.
 As a Workfront administrator, you give one of 4 types of paid Workfront legacy licenses to each user when you assign the user an access level.

-## How Workfront legacy licenses and legacy access levels are tied together
+## How legacy licenses and legacy access levels are tied together

 The 4 types of paid Workfront legacy licenses allow different levels of access to Workfront.
 Each legacy access level is attached to one of these legacy licenses.